Spirit Airlines, Inc. (SAVE) has great growth outlook for 2020

 Spirit Airlines, Inc. (NYSE:SAVE) trade information

-Sporting 1.89% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 19 when the SAVE stock price touched $16.87- or saw a rise of 1.54%.
-Year-to-date, Spirit Airlines, Inc. shares have moved -58.79%, while the 5-day performance has seen it change 2.53%.
-Over the past 30 days, the shares of Spirit Airlines, Inc. (NYSE:SAVE) have changed -6.16%.
-Short interest in the company has seen 16.75 Million shares shorted with days to cover at 1.76.
+Despite being -7.8% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the SAVE stock price touched $18.70- or saw a rise of 8.4%.
+Year-to-date, Spirit Airlines, Inc. shares have moved -57.5%, while the 5-day performance has seen it change 4.45%.
+Over the past 30 days, the shares of Spirit Airlines, Inc. (NYSE:SAVE) have changed 5.74%.
+Short interest in the company has seen 16.75 Million shares shorted with days to cover at 1.81.

 Spirit Airlines, Inc. (SAVE) estimates and forecasts